AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	^ array
 ```

 Foreign objects, living within the Pharo memory space, need to be accessible from our external library.
 A handle represents the memory address that is used by the C library.
-The class `FFIExternalArray` offers the method `getHandle` for accessing the memory location:
+The class `FFIExternalArray` offers the method `getHandle` to access the memory location:

 ```Smalltalk
 MMatrix>>getHandle